cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/user-management.md

 ---
 title: Managing Users
-description: Cloudify provides a user management mechanism, so you can define different users with different permissions, and upon login perform authentication and authorization to control the users’ access to resources.
+description: A user management mechanism is provided, so you can define different users with different permissions, and upon login perform authentication and authorization to control the users’ access to resources.
 category: Manager
 draft: false
 weight: 1400